 Mixed Effects Models:

-Overview: These models will consider both fixed and random effects of the predictor variables on fish growth and are predicted to be especially useful where there is spatial or temporal nesting within the data.
+Overview: These models will consider both fixed and random effects of the predictor variables on otolith growth and are predicted to be especially useful where there is spatial or temporal nesting within the data.

 Implementation: Implementation will be using the lmer() function from the ‘lme4’ package in R, fixed effects of predictors will be analysed while accounting for the random variations across catchments and sites.